-- All authorised time worked by employees in excess of ordinary hours of work is overtime. - Overtime worked on Monday to Saturday is paid at the rate of time and a half for the first 3 hours and double time thereafter. - Overtime worked on Sunday is paid at the rate of double time. - All overtime worked by shift workers is paid at the rate of double time. - An employee who is required to work overtime on a Saturday, Sunday or Public Holiday is to be paid for a minimum of 2 hours and is not required to work the full 2 hours if the work is completed in a shorter period. - Wherever reasonably practicable, an employee who has worked overtime must have at least ten consecutive hours off duty between successive shifts. - In the case of casual employees, overtime payments are in addition to the 20% casual loading, so that: - o where time and a half is applicable, the rate of pay will be 170% of the hourly rate; and - o where double time is applicable, the rate of pay will be 230% of the hourly rate.
+- All authorised time worked by employees in excess of ordinary hours of work is overtime. - Overtime worked on Monday to Saturday is paid at the rate of time and a half for the first 3 hours and double time thereafter. - Overtime worked on Sunday is paid at double time. - All overtime worked by shift workers is paid at the rate of double time. - An employee who is required to work overtime on a Saturday, Sunday or Public Holiday is to be paid for a minimum of 2 hours and is not required to work the full 2 hours if the work is completed in a shorter period. - Wherever reasonably practicable, an employee who has worked overtime must have at least ten consecutive hours off duty between successive shifts. - In the case of casual employees, overtime payments are in addition to the 20% casual loading, so that: - o where time and a half is applicable, the rate will be 170% of the base hourly rate (not the casual loaded rate); and - o where double time is applicable, the rate of pay will be 230% of the base hourly rate (not the casual loaded rate).

-Meal breaks

-Non-shift work
+Meal breaks Non-shift work